urakubo/UNI-EM/README.md

 2. We merged it with a DNN framework: Google Tensorflow/tensorboard.
 3. We then incorporated four types of DNN-based segmentation programs: 2D U-Net, ResNet, DenseNet, and HighwayNet. (https://github.com/tbullmann/imagetranslation-tensorflow) and flood-filling networks (https://github.com/google/ffn).
 4. A 3D annotator was equipped for visual inspection and annotation.
-5. 2D/3D filtration functions were equipped for pre/postprocessing of the segmented images (based on skimage and opencv3).
+5. 2D/3D filtration functions were equipped for pre/postprocessing of the segmented images.

 Multiple users can simultaneously use it through web browsers.
 The goal is to develop a unified software environment for  ground truth preparation, DNN-based segmentation, pre/postprocessing, proofreading, annotation, and visualization.
 The VAST Lite is recommended for 3D ground truth generation (https://software.rc.fas.harvard.edu/lichtman/vast/ ).